-Dr. Alan Santinele Martino (he/him) is a tenure-track Assistant Professor (Teaching) in the Community Rehabilitation and Disability Studies program in the Department of Community Health Sciences at the University of Calgary.
-His main research interests are in critical disability studies, gender and sexualities; feminist and critical disability studies theories; qualitative and community-based research (particularly participatory and inclusive research methodologies).
-His work has been published in multiple journals, including, for example, Disability Studies Quarterly, Sexuality and Disability, and Culture, Health and Sexuality, as well as edited volumes focused on disability and/or sexualities studies.
-He has guest-edited three special issues, and he is currently working on two edited books.
+Dr. Alan Santinele Martino (he/him) is an Associate Professor (Teaching) in the Community Rehabilitation and Disability Studies program in the Department of Community Health Sciences at the University of Calgary.
+His main research interests are in disability, gender and sexualities; feminist and critical disability studies theories; and qualitative and community-based research (particularly participatory and inclusive research methodologies).
+His work has been published in multiple journals, including, for example, Disability Studies Quarterly, Sexuality and Disability, and Sexualities, as well as edited volumes focused on disability and/or sexualities studies.
+He has guest-edited three special issues.
 He is the lead of the Disability & Sexuality Lab at the University of Calgary.
+In recognition of his research contributions, he was awarded the 2024 Early Investigator Award by the Canadian Sociological Association and the 2024 Early Career Award by the Sociology of Sexualities Section of the American Sociological Association.

 Curriculum Vitae